Animal Health

 IFA Briefing Note on BTV 3 (Bluetongue) Confirmation on Farm in Co Wexford

-- All other farms in the country can continue to move and market livestock as normal
+- All other farms in the country continue to trade as normal

-- All marts and factories will continue to operate as normal
+- All marts and factories continue to operate as normal.

 - Farmers should remain extremely vigilant and report any concerns to their PVP and/or local Department of Agriculture office and not move any animals if there is suspicion of the disease on the holding